 The system administrative controller unit acts as the SGI ICE X system's primary interface to the "outside world", typically a local area network (LAN).
-The server is used by administrators to provision and manage cluster functions using SGI's cluster manager software.
+The server is used by administrators to provision and manage cluster functions using SGI's cluster management software.
+Refer to the SGI ICE X Administration Guide, (P/N 007-5918-00x) if you need more detailed information.